Saturday, May 18, 2013

 At home, use every single part.

+Or pick only the leaves (one per plant, please).
 Ramp leaves are very fragrant, but less pungent than their bulb.
 Preserving their ephemeral flavour in butter is a way to extend this lily relative's fleeting season.
 Dabbed into hot, slit-open baked potatoes, onto seared lamb chops, grilled steaks or sauteed mushrooms, a little ramp butter goes a long way.

 Or schmear with abandon onto a piece of good toast, and eat it all at once.

-1 stick (110gr) good butter, at room temperature
+2 sticks (220gr) good butter, at room temperature

 3 cups cleaned ramp leaves, loosely packed (about 20 ramps)